Bixio999/3d-fluid-simulation/README.md

 As hinted in the equation $(1)$, it is composed by different factors, each representing a particular property of the fluid, and this possibility allows to split the computation of the simulation into a sequence of simpler tasks, describing a sort of pipeline:

-1) **Advection**: the velocity of a fluid causes the fluid to transport (to *advect*) objects, densities and other quantities along the flow, but the fluid itself is carried by the flow causing the phenomena called *self-advection*, that is the event of the fluid's velocity influcenced by the movement and evolution of itself.
+1) **Advection**: the velocity of a fluid causes the fluid to transport (to *advect*) objects, densities and other quantities along the flow, but the fluid itself is carried by the flow causing the phenomenon called *self-advection*, that is the event of the fluid's velocity influcenced by the movement and evolution of itself.
 2) **Pressure**: because the molecules of a fluid can move and push each other, when a force is applied to the fluid it does not propagate through the entire volume, but is initially applied to the molecules near the area of force and then they will spread the force by pushing other molecules, resulting in an increase in pressure that causes an acceleration in the velocity field.
 The term in the equation that represents this acceleration is the one submitted.
 3) **Diffusion**: fluids can behave differently depending on their *viscosity*, which represents how resistive the fluid is to flow, and exactly this resistance results in diffusion of the *momentum*.
 This is the meaning of the diffusion factor in equation.
 4) **External Forces**: fluids can be subjected to external factors, such as application of local forces (like the blowing of wind) for specific regions, or body forces (like gravity) that are applied to the entire fluid.
 In the equation, the external forces factor means the contribution of all those forces to the evolution of the fluid over time.